The basic purpose of java packages is to group related classes. To group files in your computer, you might create a folder pictures

 For the rest of the courses we will use Eclipse IDE to write java codes.
 Eclipse or any other IDE (integrated development environment) help us to write, run and debug java codes more easily.
 So, download Eclipse now if not done yet.

-3. In Eclipse, right click on the project name (i.e. TestJava) and navigate to New > Package.
-Enter package name as com.demo and click on Finish.
+folder. - In Eclipse, right click on the project name (i.e. TestJava) and navigate to

 package com.demo;